TheProjecter/transforming-inspire-discovery-vs-hma-collection-discovery/readme.txt

 3. modify log4j.xml as desired (optional)

-4. build via ant with build.xml
+4. build via ant with build.xml (see http://ant.apache.org/)

-5. deploy in tomcat
+5. deploy in tomcat (e.g. copy the war file to <tomcat>/webapps)